Perpetual cutoff method and discrete Ricci curvature bounds with exceptions: Dini Derivatives, Gamma calculus, and semigroups

 If the limits exist, we write $\partial_t^\pm$ for the left and right derivative.
 We next give basic properties of the Dini derivative from \cite{hagood2006recovering}. \begin{proposition}[Monotonicity theorem and Theorem~3 from \cite{hagood2006recovering}] Let $F: I \to \R$ be continuous. \begin{enumerate}[(i)] \item If $\overline{\partial_t^+} F \geq 0$ on the interior of $I$, then $F$ is non-decreasing. \item If $|\partial_t^+ F| < \infty$ everywhere, then

-on every interval $[a,b]$ where $\overline \int$ is the upper Riemann integral. \end{enumerate} \end{proposition} As a preparation for the cutoff method, we show compatibility of the Dini derivatives, the semigroup, and the $\Gamma$ calculus.
+on every interval $[a,b]$ where $\overline \int$ is the upper Riemann integral. \end{enumerate} \end{proposition} As a preparation for the cutoff method, we show compatibility of the right derivatives, the semigroup, and the $\Gamma$ calculus.

 \begin{lemma} Let $G=(V,w,m)$ be a graph with bounded vertex degree.
 Let $(u_t)_{t\geq 0} \in \ell_\infty (V)$ be continuous in $t$ w.r.t $\|\cdot\|_\infty$.
 Suppose the right derivative $\partial_t^+ u_t(x)$ exists everywhere.
 Then for $t>s\geq 0$, \begin{enumerate}[(i)] \item $\partial_t^+ \Gamma u_t = 2\Gamma(u_t,\partial_t^+ u_t)$. \item $\partial_s^+ (P_{t-s} u_s) = P_{t-s}\left(\partial_s^+ - \Delta \right) u_s$. \end{enumerate} \end{lemma} \begin{proof} Claim $(\ref{i:dtGammaU})$ follows from the interchangeability of $\partial_t^+$ and $\Delta$, and from the product rule $\partial_t^+(fg) = g\partial_t^+ f + f \partial_t^+ g$.